PrinciplesDotDev/principles/single-source-of-truth.md

 +++
-principle = "One single source of truth" description = "Data should be held in one location, duplicates of that data should be by reference only." category = "Process" tags = ["data"] license = "CC BY-SA 4.0"
+principle = "One single source of truth" summary = "Data should be held in one location, duplicates of that data should be by reference only." category = "Process" tags = ["data"] license = "CC BY-SA 4.0"